mmv08/dotfiles/.dotfiles-meta/README.md

 ## 🧩 Philosophy

 - **Simple & transparent** – just Git and a couple of scripts.
-- **Track only what matters** – default config is fine unless I’ve actually changed it.
+- **Track only what matters** – default config is fine unless I've actually changed it.
 - **Reproducible** – a one‑liner checks out the dotfiles, another installs the tools.

 ---